If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Nev shot a glance at Harry.
 ‘No.’

 ‘Probably for the best,’ Harry said.
 ‘She’d be a terrifying girlfriend.
 Just ask the firsties.
-I’ve never heard the words human sacrifice so many times in one explanation of how to get into Gryffindor Tower.’
+I’ve never heard the words human sacrifice so many times in one explanation of how to get into Gryffindor Tower and I only caught the last part of her explanation.’

 Nev scuttled for the door.
 Harry lingered.